golang-auth/go-gssapi/README.md

 # Overview
-This repository contains the Golang GSSAPI bindings interface and provider-independent support functions [described in the wiki](https://github.com/golang-auth/go-gssapi/wiki/Golang-GSSAPI-bindings-specification).
+This repository contains the Golang GSSAPI bindings interface and provider-independent support functions [described in the wiki][go-gssapi-spec].
 A GSSAPI provider that implements the interface is required along with this package.

 Versions prior to v3 of this repository contained a GSSAPI implementation that used native Golang Kerberos and was not pluggable.
 As of version 3, the providers are separate to the interface.

-At this time, a provider that [wraps the C bindings](https://github.com/golang-auth/go-gssapi-c) is available.
+At this time, a provider that [wraps the C bindings][gssapi-c]] is available.
 We feel that the native Go Kerberos implementation needs a reasonable amount of work for it to be production ready and so a native provider will come at a later stage.
 Developers are recommended to use the C wrappers at this stage.

 ## Installation